aimms/how-to/C_Other/104-using-email-client-library.rst

     email::AddRelatedAttachment(messageId, "EmailTemplate_files/image001.jpg", "image001.jpg");
     email::AddRelatedAttachment(messageId, "EmailTemplate_files/image002.png", "image002.png");

 If you are using an HTML template, it's best to include the txt file as a backup because HTML is not supported by all email clients.
-(Read more about using templates in your message in :ref:`ref-x`.)
+(Read more about using templates in your message in `AIMMS Knowledge: Creating Email Templates <C_Other/104-creating-email-templates.html>`_.)

+.. this should probably be explained rather in the templates topic

 Specify any other file attachments::